 For Haworthias, a growing medium with particles in 2.5~4 mm size range provides the ideal balance between drainage and moisture retention.
 Sieves can be used for removing the particles that are not in this range.

 Pumice is a solidified frothy lava.
-It contains a large percentage of cavities at its surface and inside, and can hold substantial quantities of moisture.
-The surface of each particle is soft and roots ramify well in pumice.
+It contains a large percentage of cavities at its surface and can hold a medium amount of water.
+Besides, the surface of each particle is soft and roots ramify well.
 Lava rock is very close to pumice and therefore a good substitution.
-Decomposed granite holds less water than pumice and can be added to speed up water evaporation in a humid or cold climate.
+Decomposed granite holds less water than pumice and can be added to accelerate water evaporation in a humid or cold climate.

-Due to the mining and crushing，mineral components could carry undesired fines.
+Due to the mining and crushing，mineral components may contain undesired fines.
 Before using as the growing medium, they should be sifted (and rinsed in water) to remove fines.